 This option sets the UDP message buffer size advertised using EDNS0 to B bytes.
-The maximum and minimum sizes of this buffer are 65535 and 0, respectively. +bufsize=0 disables EDNS (use +bufsize=0 +edns to send an EDNS message with an advertised size of 0 bytes). +bufsize restores the default buffer size.
+The maximum and minimum sizes of this buffer are 65535 and 0, respectively. +bufsize restores the default buffer size.

 +[no]cdflag

 This option sets [or does not set] the CD (checking disabled) bit in the query.
 This requests the server to not perform DNSSEC validation of responses.